 As is often the case in a small town, Little Rock doesn't have a public transportation system that people use for their commute.

-In terms of college education, Little Rock is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.67% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Little Rock is somewhat higher than in the average US city of 21.84%: 25.67% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Little Rock in 2022 was $32,570, which is wealthy relative to Mississippi, and middle income relative to the rest of the US.
 This equates to an annual income of $130,280 for a family of four.
 However, Little Rock contains both very wealthy and poor people as well.